What is Ethereum? Complete Guide 2026 for Beginners

 - Invest: as a speculative asset and store of value

-- Exchange: currency of exchange in the DeFi ecosystem
+- Exchange: medium of exchange in the DeFi ecosystem

-- No fixed limit: unlike Bitcoin’s 21 million
+- No fixed cap: unlike Bitcoin’s 21 million

-- Sometimes deflationary: since The Merge and EIP-1559, part of gas fees is “burned,” reducing supply
+- Sometimes deflationary: since The Merge and EIP-1559, a portion of gas fees is “burned,” reducing supply

 Proof of Stake (PoS)